JaredWatson/DeltaHacks/startbootstrap-sb-admin-2-gh-pages/README.md

-#Made using open source material as a base frombootstrap
+#Made using open source material from bootstrap as a base
 # [Start Bootstrap - SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/)
 ## Copyright and License